gbmhunter/blog/content/pages/pcb-design/_index.md

-{{< figure src="/images/electronics-pcbdesign/designators-seperated-from-dense-components-on-pcb.png" caption="Designators can be separated from dense components, as long as they are grouped and are in the same orientation as the components." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/electronics-pcbdesign/designators-seperated-from-dense-components-on-pcb.png" caption="Designators can be separated from dense components, as long as they are grouped and are in the same orientation as the components."  width="800px" >}}